-From the the radio to the television to online communications and beyond, evolving technology is typically a double-edged sword, with the capacity to both liberate and oppress — despite generational specifics, there will always be systems of power and those who oppose them.
+From the radio to the television to online communications and beyond, evolving technology is typically a double-edged sword, with the capacity to both liberate and oppress.
+Despite generational specifics, there will always be systems of power and those who oppose them, and technology, however primitive or powerful, will always be front and centre.
 Released in 1985, Brazil‘s picture of a society living under bureaucratic disorder and the threat of terrorism is still strikingly authentic, as are the non-discriminatory bombs and shifting allegiances in George Orwell’s 1984, a tale whose political shadow looms large.
 The movie is drenched in Orwellian aesthetics, presenting us with a future that, despite various advancements in science and technology, is very much redolent of the 1940s.
 Described by Gilliam and un-credited screenwriter Charles Alverson as “neither future nor past, and yet a bit of each,” the film knowingly presents us with a visually dated environment based on the understanding that all speculative fiction is bound to obsolescence and will one day grow passé.
 Gilliam would later claim that Alverson had very little influence on the finished screenplay, something that cost the writer an Academy Award nomination.
 The fact that he received payment for his contributions tells a different story entirely.

 Brazil‘s own institution of order, the Ministry of Information, is both distinctly familiar and utterly absurd — a far cry from the post-digital revolution of today, but seeped in mankind’s unquenchable thirst for power and control, all of it left in the fumbling hands of hyper-bureaucracy.
 The Ministry maintains its stranglehold not through optical fibre and information databases, but through the installation of giant, connecting air ducts, intrusive implements that help maintain order and act as a commentary on the hugely flawed, highly pervasive nature of industrialism.
-Like Blade Runner released three years prior, Brazil‘s overbearing city is seeped in neo-noir aesthetics, taking influence from the visual style of the 1940s and recalling the machinic constructs of Fritz Lang’s Metropolis.
+Much like Ridley Scott’s visually seminal Blade Runner, Brazil‘s overbearing city is seeped in neo-noir aesthetics, taking influence from the visual style of the 1940s and recalling the machinic constructs of Fritz Lang’s Metropolis.
 Taking its cue from 1984, this is an outmoded vision reminiscent of World War London, one where the inner city is mired in poverty, awaiting the day when governmental inadequacy arrives to steal away their basic freedoms.

 Bad sportsmanship.
 A ruthless minority of people seem to have forgotten good old-fashioned virtues.
 They just can’t stand seeing the other fellow win.
 If these people would just play the game…Mr. Helpmann

-Gilliam’s vision acts as both a criticism on the ostentatious and often self-defeating nature of technology and a self-aware acknowledgement of planned obsolescence.
+Gilliam’s vision acts as both a criticism on the ostentatious and often self-defeating nature of technology and a self-aware acknowledgement of planned obsolescence, all of it tied to mankind’s perpetuating human comedy.
 In Gilliam’s commentary on the Reagan 80s, obsolescence comes in the form of retro-futurism, the technology self-defeating due to its flagrant deficiencies.
 In the movie, bottom-rung government employee, Sam Lowry, thanks to a malfunctioning ‘teleprinter’, misprints a copy of an arrest warrant that leads to the wrongful arrest and accidental death of an everyday prole who happens to have a surname similar to that of a suspected terrorist.
 From there, the film’s protagonist becomes embroiled in a world of dangerous subterfuge that leaves him very much at the mercy of the state.

 Despite Brazil‘s visual commentary on sci-fi as a genre with an inevitably short shelf life, as is the case with all memorable works of speculative fiction, the majority of the movie’s themes and characters remain hugely relevant.
 Take Robert De Niro’s heating engineer-come-suspected-terrorist, Archibald Tuttle.
 Tuttle and his band of rogue service officers are an anarchic breed who almost tread graphic novel territory, scaling skyscrapers to ‘check’ for faulty airducts, sticking it to bureaucracy and disappearing into the night like Batman on a death-defying zip line.
 Today Tuttle would take the form of a cyber warrior, dishing out liberation the way Edward Snowden did before his forced exile, exposing the extent of information storage and its capacity as a weapon against personal freedoms.
 Tuttle is a symbol of rebellious adventure, the kind that the oppressed, pencil-pushing Lowry longs for as he dreams of escaping the tyranny of everyday life for the unattainable comfort of ethereal love.